redis/redis-doc/commands/georadius.md

 Breaking the compatibility with the past was considered but rejected, at least for Redis 4.0, so instead two read-only variants of the commands were added.
 They are exactly like the original commands but refuse the `STORE` and `STOREDIST` options.
 The two variants are called `GEORADIUS_RO` and `GEORADIUSBYMEMBER_RO`, and can safely be used in replicas.

-Both commands were introduced in Redis 3.2.10 and Redis 4.0.0, respectively.

 @examples

 ```cli